02 May 2017

 “This is true digital transformation for Anticimex.
 We see enormous potential in harnessing IoT to offer intelligent pest control solutions that will provide premium customer service and at the same time save time, money, and the environment,” Anticimex CIO Daniel Spahr said.
 “By feeding sensor-captured data via the IFS IoT Business Connector into our business software IFS Applications, we are able to react much quicker to service needs and even work proactively to prevent problems before they arise.”

-IFS CTO Dan Matthews added, “The Anticimex project is a great example of how we at IFS help our customers develop an IoT solution that enables them to not only gather and analyze IoT data, but also automatically take the correct actions based on that data in order to create a more service-oriented and cost-effective organization.”
+IFS CTO Dan Matthews added, “The Anticimex project is a great example of how we at IFS help our customers develop an IoT solution that enables them to not only gather and analyse IoT data, but also automatically take the correct actions based on that data in order to create a more service-oriented and cost-effective organisation.”

-For more information on IFS’s IoT solutions, please visit: www.ifsworld.com/IoT.
+For more information on IFS’s IoT solutions, please visit our website.

 IFS™ develops and delivers enterprise software for customers around the world who manufacture and distribute goods, maintain assets, and manage service-focused operations.
-The industry expertise of our people and solutions, together with commitment to our customers, has made us a recognized leader and the most recommended supplier in our sector.
+The industry expertise of our people and solutions, together with commitment to our customers, has made us a recognised leader and the most recommended supplier in our sector.
 Our team of 3,300 employees supports more than one million users worldwide from a network of local offices and through our growing ecosystem of partners.
-For more information, visit: IFSworld.com
+For more information visit: www.ifsworld.com